p-u-p-x/Data_Eng/README.md

 - Python (for data generation)

 ## Screenshots
-Screenshots of each node configuration are included in the repository.
+Screenshots of each node configuration are included in the word doc.

 ## Author
 Sajeela Noor